allegro/blog/_posts/2024-12-01-automating-periodic-data-transfer-from-operational-database-to-a-data-warehouse.md

 **Step 4: Copy Data to the Final Table (Avoiding Duplicates)**

 Data can be copied with overlap, or even repeatedly for the same date range.
 However, the final table in BigQuery should not contain duplicates.
 Unfortunately, BigQuery does not have a built-in mechanism to enforce a unique key constraint.
 There are various ways to ensure that duplicates are avoided.
-One effective approach is to copy the data into a temporary table, as done in the previous step, and then use a LEFT JOIN operation to insert only those records that do not already exist in the final table:
+One effective approach is to copy the data into a temporary table, as done in the previous step.
+Then, use a LEFT JOIN operation to insert only those records that do not already exist in the final table.

 ```sql
 INSERT INTO final_table